QuackenbushLab/FENRIR/README.md

 For details on what is in this repo as well as a guide for how to download and run this package, please keep reading.

+Here is an overview of the FENRIR pipeline before we begin.

 <p align="center">
   <img src="https://github.com/QuackenbushLab/FENRIR/blob/master/FENRIR_pipeline.jpg" height="500">
 </p>
-_FENRIR Pipeline Overview_

-## Image contents and pipeline components
+## Pipeline components

 The following tools are required for FENRIR.
 A script within the FENRIR pipeline is responsible for downloading and installing all of the necessary tools, so installing these tools on ones own isn't needed:
+**For shell scripts**:
 - [**FastQC**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): *to check quality of reads pre- and post-trimming*
 - [**Trimmomatic**](http://www.usadellab.org/cms/?page=trimmomatic): *trimming software to remove short and/or low-quality reads*
 - [**HISAT2**](https://ccb.jhu.edu/software/hisat2/index.shtml): *aligner used to remove human reads and align unmapped reads to the pseudovirome reference*